14 children in Texas are among the 37 dead from flash floods as the search continues for the missing

 “The camp was completely destroyed,” said Elinor Lester, 13, one of hundreds of campers.
 “A helicopter landed and started taking people away.
 It was really scary.”

-A raging storm fueled by incredible amounts of moisture woke up her cabin just after midnight Friday, and when rescuers arrived, they tied a rope for the girls to hold as they walked across a bridge with water whipping around their legs, she said.
+The raging storm, fueled by incredible amounts of moisture, woke up her cabin just after midnight Friday, and when rescuers arrived, they tied a rope for the girls to hold as they walked across a bridge with water whipping around their legs, she said.

 Frantic parents and families posted photos of missing loved ones and pleas for information.

-On Saturday, the camp was mostly deserted.
-Helicopters roared above as a few people looked at the damage, including a pickup truck tossed onto its side and a building missing its entire front wall.
+On Saturday the camp was mostly deserted.
+Helicopters roared above as a few people surveyed the damage, including a pickup tossed onto its side and a building missing its entire front wall.

-The flooding in the middle of the night caught many residents, campers and officials by surprise in the Hill Country, which sits northwest of San Antonio.
+The flooding in the middle of the night caught many residents, campers and officials by surprise.

-AccuWeather said the private forecasting company and the National Weather Service sent warnings about potential flash flooding hours before the devastation.
+AccuWeather said the private forecasting company and the National Weather Service sent warnings about potential flash flooding hours beforehand.

-“These warnings should have provided officials with ample time to evacuate camps such as Camp Mystic and get people to safety,” AccuWeather said in a statement that called the Hill Country one of the most flash-flood-prone areas of the U.S. because of its terrain and many water crossings.
+“These warnings should have provided officials with ample time to evacuate camps such as Camp Mystic and get people to safety,” AccuWeather said in a statement.
+It called the Hill Country one of the most flash-flood-prone areas of the U.S. because of its terrain and many water crossings.

-The National Weather Service sent out a series of flash flood warnings in the early hours Friday before issuing flash flood emergencies — a rare alert notifying of imminent danger.
+Officials defended their actions while saying they had not expected such an intense downpour, the equivalent of months' worth of rain for the area.

-Officials defended their actions while saying they had not expected such an intense downpour that was the equivalent of months' worth of rain for the area.
+U.S. Rep. Chip Roy, whose district includes the ravaged area, called it a once-in-a-century flood and acknowledged that there would be second-guessing and finger-pointing as people look for someone to blame.

-One National Weather Service forecast earlier in the week "did not predict the amount of rain that we saw,” said Nim Kidd, chief of the Texas Division of Emergency Management.
+“There’s a lot of people saying why and how, and I understand that,” Roy said.

 Search crews were facing harsh conditions while “looking in every possible location,” Rice said.